 These therapeutic lenses are fit on eyes with corneal disease or conditions which limit visual acuity in glasses.
 Some conditions include keratoconus, pellucid marginal degeneration, aphakia, or eyes that have had corneal transplants or other surgeries.

 These lenses are designed to improve the appearance of a disfigured or scarred eye.
 They are available in both a computer generated color or a custom hand-painted iris.

 These lenses are a hybrid hard gas permeable lens center with a soft outside skirt.
 They are designed to have the superior optics of a standard gas permeable lens, with improved comfort similar to a soft lens.
 They are available in keratoconic, post-surgical, and multifocal designs.

 These specialty large diameter gas permeable lenses fit on the sclera of the eye, rather than the cornea.
 They are therapeutically indicated for eyes needing a custom medically necessary lens and those patients with severe dryness.
 These lenses are good for patients who have not had success with other corneal lenses or those who need better overall comfort and stability with their therapeutic lenses.

-The Eye Center also offers two convenient optical shops that are stocked with the latest frame styles.
-Learn more about our optical shops at both the Lawrence Ellision Ambulatory Care Center and Cadillac Drive clinic locations.
+The Eye Center also offers five convenient optical shops that are stocked with the latest frame styles.
+Learn more about our optical shops at Lawrence Ellision Ambulatory Care Center, Cadillac Drive, Folsom, Roseville and Davis locations.